clearmode/TerrainScannerAutomation/README.md

 5. When the queue has been finished or you press "Numpad 8" the program will stop.

+Note: make sure the terrain scanner is set to 8 blocks/t and gets enough power or the timing will be off.

 If you have any issues, please share them with me on github.